Tuesday, October 12, 2021

 "If anyone says that man can be justified before God by his own works, whether done by his own natural powers or through the teaching of the law, without divine grace through Jesus Christ, let him be anathema."
 (Council of Trent, canon 1)

 The grace of God does not come about as a result of the doings of man (Romans 11:6).
-Simply put, to speak of grace being infused at the moment of water baptism and being maintained through good works is a contradiction of terms.
+Simply put, to speak of grace being infused at the moment of water baptism (which is a work) and being maintained through good works is a contradiction of terms.
+Paul would have understood grace to be an unmerited favor of God.

 The point of contention is not whether our walk with God is to be characterized with a desire to serve Him.
 Our good works are a display of His grace in our lives.
 However, they are not to be viewed as meritorious in His sight.
 Our grounds for justification before God is the shed blood of Jesus Christ alone (Romans 5:19).

 If justification is "not of ourselves" and "not as a result of works" (Ephesians 2:8-9), then that means faith alone is the instrumental cause of justification before God.
-There are no good deeds that can save us from eternal condemnation.
+Justification is not obtained by both grace and works because it cannot be done that way.
+There are no good deeds that can save us from eternal condemnation, including those done in a state of grace.